faiqhilman13/b2b-agents/PROJECT_NOTES.md

 These security enhancements bring the codebase in line with production-grade standards, following a defense-in-depth approach with multiple layers of protection.

 ---
-*Last updated: July 3, 2023*
+*Last updated: June 5, 2025*

 # Agentive Frontend Integration Roadmap

-The Agentive Frontend integration will provide a user-friendly web-based interface for the Malaysian Lead Generator system, making it accessible to non-technical users while maintaining the robust Python backend functionality.
+**Note**: This frontend development is now Priority 2 in the project plan, to be commenced after the successful pivot to reliable API-based data acquisition (Priority 1).

 ## Separation of Concerns